 Claims for services provided virtually must be submitted with appropriate telehealth modifiers using the codes that are currently on the ABA fee schedule.
-See our telehealth payment policy for
+See our telehealth payment policy for Washington.

 Reimbursement for virtual care will be at the same amount as if the service were provided in-person.